gardening-chat/gardening-chat.github.io/conduct.md

 Ban duration will be at the sole discretion of the ops/moderators.
 Repeat offenses and ban evasion will severely extend the length of a ban.

 Please do not publish logs publically or bring in bots or noisy client scripts without the consent of the ops/moderators.

+The current ops/moderators are:
+* el
+* emmeka